Home » Holiday Celebrations » Christmas » Kid’s Christmas Tree: The Magic of a Christmas Tree in Kids Bedrooms

 • A place to put ornaments you may not want on the family Christmas tree

-• A sense of opinion and control
+• It lets kids feel a sense of opinion and control

 • A creative outlet for kids